marco-luzzara/floor-cleaner/report.md

 The cleaner will go through each to-clean cell in the received grid and avoids those that are marked as unavailable.

 ### Architecture and Components

+During the development of the project, the architecture have changed.
+The main reason was to accomodate the window for the realtime updates of the cleaner.

 The architecture is described by this Fritzing schema:

 ![Architecture](./presentation/floor-cleaner/public/images/cleaner_architecture.png)